Ronald Ngah

-Wanja Ronald Ngah (born 12 September 1991) is a Cameroonian footballer who plays as a striker.
+Wanja Ronald Ngah (born 12 September 1991) is a Cameroonian professional footballer who plays for Kuching City as a striker.

 Club career

 Kedah Darul Aman

 On 21 January 2022, Ronald Ngah signed for Malaysia Super League club Kedah Darul Aman.
 He scored on his Malaysia Super League debut against Sarawak United in a 1-0 away win on 4 March.

+On 31 July 2023, Ngah joined Hajer.
+On 31 January 2024, Ngah joined Jordanian side Al-Faisaly.